oven-sh/bun/README.md

 ### CSS runtime

 To support hot CSS reloading, bun inserts `@supports` annotations into CSS that tag which files a stylesheet is composed of.
-Browsers ignore this, so it doesn’t impact styles.
+Browsers ignore this, so it doesn't impact styles.

-By default, bun’s runtime code automatically listens to `onimportcss` and will insert the `event.detail` into a `<link rel="stylesheet" href={${event.detail}}>` if there is no existing `link` tag with that stylesheet.
-That’s how bun’s equivalent of `style-loader` works.
+By default, bun's runtime code automatically listens to `onimportcss` and will insert the `event.detail` into a `<link rel="stylesheet" href={${event.detail}}>` if there is no existing `link` tag with that stylesheet.
+That's how bun's equivalent of `style-loader` works.

 ### Frameworks

 > **Warning**
+>
 > This will soon have breaking changes.
-It was designed when Bun was mostly a dev server and not a JavaScript runtime.
+It was designed when bun was mostly a dev server and not a JavaScript runtime.

 Frameworks preconfigure bun to enable developers to use bun with their existing tooling.

-Frameworks are configured via the `framework` object in the `package.json` of the framework (not in the application’s `package.json`):
+Frameworks are configured via the `framework` object in the `package.json` of the framework (not in the application's `package.json`):

 Here is an example: